 “Genius…simply genius.
 Sarah, you are a gift.”
 Carol, Chicago

 Partners and Affiliates:

 As a member of NAPO, Less is More adheres to a professional code of ethics.
-Clients are served with integrity, respect, and confidentiality.
+Clients are served with integrity, respect, & confidentiality.